Anglo-Saxon without tears

 When does it start... and end?

 The first chapter has already been posted.
-The next will be posted on Aug 1 2021.
+The next will be posted on Jan 1 2023.
 After that, the postings will pick up in earnest, twice a week.
-The final chapter will be posted towards the end of Jul 2022.
+The final chapter will be posted twelve months later.

 For the most part, a new chapter will be every Sunday and Wednesday.
 However there will be occasional variations in that period.
 Four chapters may appear one week then none the following week, then four the following week, before the regular twice-weekly postings are resumed.

 Of course, you don't have to worry about missing a day.
 You can start any time and read at your own pace.
-You can start in 2022 if you like and take six months, or a year, or three years.
+You can start after the final chapter is posted if you like and take six months, or a year, or three years.
 There'll be no time limit.
 Anglo-Saxon without tears will still be here.
 But why not have a squiz now at Day 1?

 And after that?